grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Well, I was headed for the Longland Islands trading center.
 Refuel there; and then on to my drop-off destination a few days out beyond that."

 "Com'on buddy," said Bastian, "look at the fuckin' chart; it's nearly the same direction!
 There's no way the difference in travel time between this depot and Longland Islands is more than a day.
-You can tell your client you were delayed by any whatever-fuck-thing you want.
+You can tell your client you were delayed by any whatever-the-fuck-thing you want.
 Hell, tell them the truth.
 You're probably still going to be within your delivery window anyway!"

 Shakes considered the chart.
 There was no arguing with Bastian's point though.